Below you can find photos and videos of our activities at the Hadden Park fieldhouse!

 Throughout the month of October, 2016 we created a participatory drawing workshops, inviting people to explore and interpret the sounds around them in the park through visual gestures, marks and invented notation.
 Participants were also invited to make ephemeral drawings using found objects in the park.

 Inspired by the weekly outdoor karaoke found in Berlin’s Mauerpark and the thriving 24-hour karaoke clubs in Tokyo, we created a continuous participatory event to stretch our sense of what is possible in our city.
 Held from April 9th to April 10th, 2016 at the Hadden Park Fieldhouse, participants were invited to curate an hour with a concept or activity.

 Hadden park has been host to a series of free outdoor movies each summer.
 Our pedal-powered projector system invites participants to power the film by pedaling the reclining stationary bike.
-Films featured have been independent works by local artists, as well as the climate-change documentary ‘How to Let Go of the World’ by Josh Fox, which was featured as part of the Vines Art Festival in 2016.
+Films featured have been independent works by local artists for the Vine Arts Festival 2017, as well as the climate-change documentary ‘How to Let Go of the World’ by Josh Fox, featured as part of the Vines Art Festival in 2016.

 A Shadowjam is a fully participatory event where everyone is a performer and everyone is the audience.
 It’s a magical blend of improvised musical jam, in-the-moment shadow puppetry, and spontaneous storytelling.
 Hosted by Mind of a Snail Puppet Co, Shadowjam provides a framework for unconditional play within an expressive, inclusive group experience.

 Freestyle Focus Group